ppy/osu-wiki/wiki/Beatmapping/osu!mania_10K_plus_playstyles/en.md

 The player can choose to ignore the intended playstyle, but it becomes increasingly hindering to do so at higher [levels of difficulty](/wiki/Beatmap/Difficulty#difficulty-levels), and may result in [patterns](/wiki/Beatmap/Pattern) that feel awkward to play or are nearly impossible to hit.

-Each playstyle requires the player to adjust their [key bindings](/wiki/Game_mode/osu!mania#controls) appropriately, and encourages the use of customized [skins](/wiki/Skin).
+Each playstyle requires the player to adjust their [key bindings](/wiki/Game_mode/osu!mania#controls) appropriately, and encourages the use of customised [skins](/wiki/Skin).
 In this article, gameplay images use a slightly modified default skin to help illustrate various playstyles.

 ## 10K (10 keys) {#10K}